-The Museum of Bad Art in Somerville, MA is exactly what you think it is.
-What you don't know, is that this museum is in fact extremely carefully curated.
-We stopped by one of their three Massachusetts locations to find out how one does get displayed in the MOBA and the unique stories behind every piece of "bad" art.
+The Museum of Bad Art is exactly what you think it is.
+What you probably don't know is that this museum is in fact extremely carefully curated.
+We stopped by one of the museum's three Massachusetts locations to find out how one does get their work displayed there and hear the unique stories behind every piece of "bad" art.

 Whether you succeed at getting your piece of art displayed in the MOBA or discover your "bad" art is actually too good to be displayed, the MOBA has something for everyone.

-WATCH| This is the story behind the painting 'Dog' which is a fan favorite at MOBA.
+RELATED: This is the story behind the painting 'Dog' which is a fan favorite at MOBA.

-WATCH| And if you're in Somerville checking out the MOBA, make sure you also visit the Boston Burger Company (right across the street) and get yourself a #FREAKFRAPPE!
+And if you're in Somerville checking out the MOBA, make sure you also visit the Boston Burger Company (right across the street) and get yourself a #FREAKFRAPPE!